near-miss/dra_web/_posts/2015-11-05-a-breakthrough-technology-to-predict-process-risks-for-improved-reliability-and-safety-case-studies.md

 ---
-title: "A Breakthrough Technology to Predict Process Risks for Improved Reliability and Safety"
+title: "A Breakthrough Technology to Predict Process Risks for Improved Reliability and Safety: Case Studies"
 date: 2015-11-05
 author:
 publication: 2nd CCPS Global Summit on Process Safety